Method for detector description transformation to Unity and application in BESIII

-With the data flow chain described above, we provide a method to transform the GDML detector description into Unity with automated 3D detector construction.
-The method is realized with the GDML-CAD interface, FreeCAD and Pixyz software.
-With the 3D detector modeling successfully constructed in Unity with automation, further application development based on Unity will be achievable.
+Using the data flow chain described above, we provide a method to transform the GDML detector description into Unity with automated 3D detector construction.
+The method was realized using the GDML--FreeCAD interface, FreeCAD, and Pixyz software.
+The correctness of the detector geometry conversion in each step was validated by visualization and comparison at the shape and detector levels.
+With the 3D detector modeling successfully constructed in Unity with automation, further application development based on Unity is achievable.